List of BanG Dream! characters: Sāya Yamabuki

 Sāya Yamabuki (山吹 沙綾, Yamabuki Sāya) is the drummer of Poppin'Party and a third-year student at Hanasakigawa.
 She performs with a Pearl drum kit.
 A kind-hearted girl, Sāya always tries to be a good friend to Kasumi and those around her.
 On top of her high school studies and the band, she helps out at her family's popular business, the Yamabuki Bakery.
 She has a brother, Jun, and sister, Sana, who are a lot younger than her.

-She became friends with Kasumi at their high school entrance ceremony and the two have eaten lunch together every day since.
-Although she watches as Kasumi grows the band, she initially refuses to become a member as she worries she would burden the band and her family; this fear stemmed from her middle school days, when she was part of the band CHiSPA until her mother fell ill.
-Despite her reluctance, she receives her mother and Kasumi's support to return to music, becoming the final member of Poppin'Party.
-Due to her nature, Sāya expresses discontent about the band's future when Arisa lashes at Rimi due to stress and Tae is invited to play with Raise A Suilen but worries that her thoughts are selfish.
-The band ultimately makes amends on both occasions as Sāya expresses her desire to keep playing with them.
-As a high school senior, she starts working at RiNG in the café.

 Sāya is voiced by Ayaka Ōhashi.
 Christina Kelly voices her in the English dub.

 The Star Beat version of Sāya does not appear until later in the manga, though she spends the early chapters communicating with Kasumi by writing on her desk.
 Although she urges Kasumi to form a band with the others and helps her complete the lyrics to "Yes!
 BanG_Dream", she is hesitant to join.